-32. Termination Benefits
+31. Termination Benefits

-In 2020/21 the Authority terminated the contracts of one employee, and incurred liabilities of £2,656 see Note 27(b) for the number and the total cost per band.
-In 2019/20 Authority terminated the contracts of two employees, and incurred liabilities of £32,492.
+In 2021/22 the Authority did not have any terminated contracts of employee, and therefore did not incur liabilities.
+In 2020/21 Authority terminated the contracts of one employee, and incurred liabilities of £2,656 see Note 27(b) for the number and the total cost per band.

-33. Defined Benefit Pension Schemes
+32. Defined Benefit Pension Schemes